caltechlibrary/irdmtools/README.md

 ### `eprint2rdm`

 This tool is migrating content from an EPrints repository via the EPrint REST API.
 It will retrieve an EPrint XML representation of the EPrint record  and transform it into a JSON encded simplified record nearly compatible with Invenio RDM.
+See the [man page](eprint2rdm.1.md)

+### `doi2rdm`

+This tool will query the CrossRef API and convert a works record into a JSON structure compatible with an RDM record (e.g. to be inserted via an RDM API call).
+See the [man page](doi2rdm.1.md)

 ## Requirements